Guides February 14, 2026 10 min read

 Lally column replacement is a structural job that requires careful load management.
 Here is how it works:

-- New column installation — a properly sized, concrete-filled steel lally column is set on the footing and shimmed tight to the beam
+5. New column installation — a properly sized, concrete-filled steel lally column is set on the footing with a thick steel cap plate at the top, welded or bolted to the beam to distribute the load evenly.

 The entire process typically takes 1 to 2 days per column, depending on footing work.